mittelmark/DGTcl/pandoc-tcl-filter/Readme.md

 info vars svg::*
 ```

-We now need a method _unknow_ which catches all command on the object and
+We now need a method _unknown_ which catches all command on the object and
 forward this to the tag creation method.

 ```{.tcl}